This comprehensive and clearly explained program is for professionals

 keys parts of natural gas pipelines, how pipelines operate, who the

-pipeline players are and the significant issues pipeline face in a
+pipeline companies are and the significant issues pipeline face in a

 - The importance of storage, the different types, operations and storage development issues.